GustavoMoreiraPT/reactnd-project-myreads-starter/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+##Project Description
+This projects represents a web app that can keep track of your reading session!
+The main page consists of three different sections:
+- Currently reading - means the book that you are reading
+- Want to read - means the books that you want to read, but did not start yet (stop procastinating!!! :))
+- Read - means the books that were already read.

+From a development point of view, the web app uses React, and has the following components:
+- ShelfSelector - Defines a selection that is currently only being used when pressing the book on the main page and allows you to move a book to a different shelf.
+- Book - It renders the information of a book, including the cover page and title.
+It also uses a ShelfSelectorItem aggregated to move the current book.
+- ListBooks - Renders all the books selected by the user, dividing them into Read, Want to Read and Currently Reading.
+It also contains a LINK to add new books.
+- SearchEngine - A React component that receives as a prop the universe of available books on the BooksAPI, and it allows the user to do a query and find books in an easy way.
+- BooksAPI - A mock API provided by Udacity to be used as source of books.
+- App - the React entry point, where all components are used.

 ## HOW To Run the project
 From the root of the cloned project:
 1. npm install